neon-jungle/wagtail-birdsong/README.md

 # Custom backend

 Do mostly as you would in the above example, but override the `get_backend` method of the `Campaign` class.
-Your custom backend should follow what you see in `wagtailbirdsong.backends.BaseEmailBackend`.
+Your custom backend should follow what you see in `birdsong.backends.BaseEmailBackend`.

 For example: